ZP450 Power Supply Unit - Voluntary Recall

-To ensure the quickest shipments, please ensure you provide the official country codes and postal code formats for your shipping address.
+To ensure the quickest shipments, please use the official country codes and postal code formats for your shipping address.

 If you are IN the United States, Zebra will destroy and recycle the affected PSUs associated with the ZP450 recall for you.
-Zebra will not recycle PSUs associated with previous recalls or other products.
+Zebra will not recycle PSUs associated with other products.
 Please ship the old, qualifying PSUs that you are replacing back to Zebra as follows: